A Pilot Study for Integrating Virtual Reality into an Introductory Design and Graphics Course

 How to Cite:

-Smith, S. S. & Lee, S., (2004) “A Pilot Study for Integrating Virtual Reality into an Introductory Design and Graphics Course”, The Journal of Technology, Management, and Applied Engineering 20(4).
+Smith, S. S. & Lee, S., (2004) “A Pilot Study for Integrating Virtual Reality into an Introductory Design and Graphics Course”, Journal of Industrial Technology 20(4).